wrklst/pulse-remote-server/README.md

 # Remote Server for Laravel Pulse

-Add remote linux server to your server stats.
-This is meant for servers that do not run PHP, e.g. database or cache servers.
-Servers that run PHP should install their own instance of [Laravel Pulse](https://pulse.laravel.com) instead.
+Enhance your server stats by adding a remote Linux server to the mix.
+This feature is designed to incorporate remote servers to Laravel Pulse that do not execute PHP, such as database or cache servers.
+Servers running PHP are recommended to install their own instance of [Laravel Pulse](https://pulse.laravel.com) instead.

 ## Installation

-Install the package using Composer:
+Begin by installing the package via Composer:

 ```shell
 composer require wrklst/pulse-remote-server